aleksey34/wp-plugin-alex-customizer/README.md

 # wp-plugin-alex-customizer
-the project in  master branch -- See branches
+the project is in  master branch -- See branches